 Offseting – Is a way to compensate for your emissions by funding a project that reduces an equivalent carbon dioxide saving elsewhere.

-Net-zero or Carbon Neutral – Canceling out the carbon dioxide we emit by making sure that the same amount gets sucked up by trees, plants, machines, or other things.
+Carbon Neutral – Canceling out the carbon dioxide we emit by making sure that the same amount gets sucked up by trees, plants, machines, or other things.
+Sometimes is used also to refer to not only to carbon dioxide emissions but also to all GHGs.

 Real zero – No carbon emissions are being produced from a product or a service, without the use of carbon offsetting e.g. zero-carbon electricity could be provided by a 100% renewable energy supplier.